lrnrmn/arch/README.md

 Reboot to apply changes.

-Dont forget to `systemctl disable sddm` and then `systemctl enable gdm`.
+Dont forget to `systemctl disable sddm` and then `systemctl enable gdm`
 # Further Setup

 * To remove all unnesissary apps, run this command: